colinaguan/enrollable/docs/testing/savedSchedules.md

 #### test 4 (save multiple schedules from one generation)

-select classes, click generate. among the generated schedules, save multiple of them go to saved schedule page
+on Generate Schedule page: select classes, click "generate" among the generated schedules, click "Save" to save multiple of them go to saved schedule page

 **Result:**